 Power BI Excel: excel logo | Hevo Data

 Microsoft Excel is a spreadsheet application developed by Microsoft to organize and record data in a tabular format.
-Launched in 1985, Microsoft Excel is a widely used Spreadsheet software in businesses worldwide allowing you to organize and manipulate data through formulas in columns and rows.
+Launched in 1985, Microsoft Excel is a widely used Spreadsheet software in businesses worldwide allowing you to organize and manipulate data through formulas in columns and rows for data analysis.
 MS Excel is loaded with functionalities to perform several operations such as calculations, pivot tables, graph tools, etc.

 Key Features of Excel